Tamburasca/fronius2influx/README.md

 we implemented parts of their coding to account for monitoring the wallbox.

 # Caveat
+The current setup
-The current [setup](https://github.com/Tamburasca/fronius2influx/blob/main/src/data/parameter.json) considers photovoltaic modules on either side of the rooftop.
+considers photovoltaic modules on either side of the rooftop.
 For other cases, adjust the FLUX statements (in Grafana) appropriately, i.e. the setup is not generic.

+# Note
+Current README will be updated in more detail.
+Stay tuned.